omerahm69/project-2/README.md

 The user's goal is to play an online game that has elements of chance.
 The site would respond to the user'selection and and encourage him/her to play, showing the score of both user and computer.

+Uaer stories:

+1. As a user, I need an explanation of how to start the game, even if it's simple, the application requests the user to click on one of the buttons to start playing the game.

+2. When the user selects an option, the scores of the user and the computer will be shown.

-As a user when I see the score, this will let me try several times to win a gainst the computer and so I will push different buttons in several tries hopping to win.
+3. As a user, when I see the score, this will let me try several times to win against the computer, and so I will push different buttons in several tries hopping to win.

 Features: